Interview Selection & Notification

 - DAT scores

 - Autobiographical Sketch & Personal Statement

-Interviews will be held in late February.
+Interviews will be held in late February, and will be conducted virtually, for the current application cycle.
 For interview dates, see the Important Dates webpage.

 Interviews will be 30 minutes in duration, structured and standardized, and conducted by a three-person panel consisting of a dentist, a community member, and a senior dental student.